Rules and Guidelines for Use of the Libraries

 The receipt tells you which items you have borrowed and when to return them.

 The standard loan period is 31 days.
-You can renew your loans if anhother borrower has not already reserved the material(s).
+You can renew your loan if the material has not been reserved by anhother borrower.
 You can only renew your loans twice and not until 10 days before the return date.

 Certain popular materials have a shorter loan period and cannot be renewed.
 The loan period is usually displayed on the material and always on your receipt.